 For any divorce action filed after October 12, 2010, if the marriage has an irretrievable breakdown for a six month period, a divorce may be granted without a finding that either spouse is at fault.
 Instead, the party seeking the divorce must simply allege that the marriage has irretrievably broken down for six months or more.
 The court will not grant a divorce on these grounds until after property, debts, child custody, visitation, spousal support, and child support have been settled (where both parties are in agreement) or decided by the court.

 New York Divorce Attorney

 Getting a divorce from your spouse can be one of the most gut-wrenching times of your life, because of how it so drastically changes your future.
 Having a family law attorney at your side during the process can be a huge benefit.
-Call the Bombardo Law Office, P.C. at (315) 488-5544 or contact us online.
+Call Bombardo Law Office, P.C. at 315-800-4002 or contact me online.